Hexadecacarbonylhexarhodium

 Hexadecacarbonylhexarhodium is a metal carbonyl cluster with the formula Rh6(CO)16.
 It exists as purple-brown crystals that are slightly soluble in dichloromethane and chloroform.
 It is the principal binary carbonyl of rhodium.

 Discovery and synthesis

-Rh6(CO)16 was first prepared by Hieber in 1943 by carbonylation of RhCl3·3H2O at 80–230 °C and 200 atm carbon monoxide with silver or copper as a halide acceptor.
+Rh6(CO)16 was first prepared by Walter Hieber in 1943 by carbonylation of RhCl3·3H2O at 80–230 °C and 200 atm carbon monoxide with silver or copper as a halide acceptor.
 Hieber correctly formulated the compound as a binary carbonyl, but suggested the formula Rh4(CO)11, i.e., CO/Rh ratio of 2.75.
 The correct formula and structure was subsequently established by Dahl et al. using X-ray crystallography.
 The correct CO/Rh ratio is 2.66.

 Relative to the original preparation, the carbonylation of a mixture of anhydrous rhodium trichloride and iron pentacarbonyl was shown to give good yields of Rh6(CO)16.
 Other compounds of rhodium are also effective precursors such as [(CO)2Rh(μ-Cl)]2 and rhodium(II) acetate: